-The principal subject in Year 3 is Paraclinical Science, integrating general pathology, microbiology, immunology and pharmacology.
+Year 3 is conducted over four terms totalling thirty-eight weeks.
+The principal subject is Paraclinical Science, integrating general pathology, microbiology, immunology and pharmacology.
 The strand dealing with human behaviour leads into the Year 3 subject Community Medicine.
 Clinical Studies 3 continues the program commenced in Year 1 and students build upon their experience of the physical aspects of disordered function in a systematic study of the signs and symptoms of disease.
 In addition, studies continue to reinforce the scientific basis of medicine.
 By the end of Year 3, the student has spent sufficient time in the hospital environment to know how a hospital functions.
 He or she should be able to communicate with patients and understand their problems, take a clinical history, conduct a physical examination, and detect abnormalities.
-Year 3 is conducted over four terms totalling thirty-eight weeks.